Olympus E-P1 vs YI M1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-P1 and the M1 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 The adjacent table lists some of the other core features of the Olympus E-P1 and YI M1 along with similar information for a selection of comparators.

 One feature that differentiates the E-P1 and the M1 is in-body image stabilization (IBIS).
-The E-P1 reduces the risk of handshake-induced blur with all attached lenses, while the M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P1 reduces the risk of handshake-induced blur with all attached lenses, while the M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The YI M1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.